PowerShell/PSReadLine/README.md

 The "out of box" experience is meant to be very familiar to PowerShell users - there should be no need to learn any new key strokes.

-Keith Hill wrote a great introduction to PSReadLine [here](http://rkeithhill.wordpress.com/2013/10/18/psreadline-a-better-line-editing-experience-for-the-powershell-console/).
+Keith Hill wrote a great introduction to `PSReadLine` [here](http://rkeithhill.wordpress.com/2013/10/18/psreadline-a-better-line-editing-experience-for-the-powershell-console/).

-Ed Wilson (Scripting Guy) wrote a series on PSReadLine, starting [here](http://blogs.technet.com/b/heyscriptingguy/archive/2014/06/16/the-search-for-a-better-powershell-console-experience.aspx).
+Ed Wilson (Scripting Guy) wrote a series on `PSReadLine`, starting [here](http://blogs.technet.com/b/heyscriptingguy/archive/2014/06/16/the-search-for-a-better-powershell-console-experience.aspx).

 ## Installation

-There are multiple ways to install PSReadLine.
+There are multiple ways to install `PSReadLine`.

 ### Install from PowerShellGallery (preferred)

-You will need the 1.6.0 or a higher version of [PowerShellGet](https://docs.microsoft.com/powershell/scripting/gallery/installing-psget) to install the latest prerelease version of PSReadLine.
+You will need the `1.6.0` or a higher version of [`PowerShellGet`](https://docs.microsoft.com/powershell/scripting/gallery/installing-psget) to install the latest prerelease version of `PSReadLine`.

-Windows PowerShell 5.1 ships an older version of PowerShellGet which doesn't support installing prerelease modules, so Windows PowerShell users need to install the latest PowerShellGet (if not yet) by running the following commands from an elevated Windows PowerShell session:
+Windows PowerShell 5.1 ships an older version of `PowerShellGet` which doesn't support installing prerelease modules, so Windows PowerShell users need to install the latest `PowerShellGet` (if not yet) by running the following commands from an elevated Windows PowerShell session:

 ```powershell
 Install-Module -Name PowerShellGet -Force
 Exit
 ```

-After installing PowerShellGet, you can simply run `Install-Module PSReadLine -AllowPrerelease -Force` to get the latest prerelease version of PSReadLine.
+After installing `PowerShellGet`, you can simply run `Install-Module PSReadLine -AllowPrerelease -Force` to get the latest prerelease version of `PSReadLine`.
 If you only want to get the latest stable version, run `Install-Module PSReadLine`.

 >[!NOTE] Prerelease versions will have newer features and bug fixes, but may also introduce new issues.

-If you are using Windows PowerShell on Windows 10 or using PowerShell 6+, PSReadLine is already installed.
+If you are using Windows PowerShell on Windows 10 or using PowerShell 6+, `PSReadLine` is already installed.
-Windows PowerShell on the latest Windows 10 has version `2.0.0-beta2` of PSReadLine.
+Windows PowerShell on the latest Windows 10 has version `2.0.0-beta2` of `PSReadLine`.
-PowerShell 6+ versions have the newer prerelease versions of PSReadLine.
+PowerShell 6+ versions have the newer prerelease versions of `PSReadLine`.

 ### Install from GitHub (deprecated)